ogregorio/fullstack-afiliados/README.md

 4. **typescript**: TypeScript, a typed superset of JavaScript, is embraced within the project to heighten code quality and improve the development experience.

 5. **vite**: Vite, serving as a rapid and minimalist build tool and development server, contributes to modern web development practices in the project, particularly beneficial for React applications.

+6. **@testing-library/react** and **@testing-library/jest-dom**: These libraries, along with **@testing-library/user-event**, empower the project with user-centric testing approaches.
+They enable testing React components in a way that simulates user interactions and behavior.

 # Tests